Health Care Flexible Spending Account & Dependent Care Assistance Program

 Self-service mobile app!
 It is free to download and use.
 Just go to the Google Play Store for Android devices or App Store for Apple devices and search for ASIFlex.
 Or you can scan the appropriate code from the ASIFlex website: http://isu.asiflex.com.
 Use your phone/tablet to review your account and file claims.
 No need to scan or copy your receipt – simply use the app to take a picture with your device’s camera.

-The FSA, DCAP and HRA accounts are active employee benefits.
+The FSA and DCAP accounts are active employee benefits.
 If you terminate your employment with Iowa State University, your contribution into either of the flexible spending accounts will terminate at the end of the month in which your employment ends.

 - DCAP does not have a COBRA option.